ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 } TimeIntervalBatchSelectorConfig;
 ~~~

-where `batch_interval` is the batch interval requested by the Collector.
+where `batch_interval` is an interval containing all of the reports in the
+batch.

-A `TimeIntervalBatchSelectorConfig.config` is consistent with `Query.config`
+A `TimeIntervalBatchSelectorConfig` is consistent with `TimeIntervalQueryConfig`
-for this batch mode if the batch selector's interval is within the queried time
+for this batch mode if the batch selector's interval is inside of the queried
-interval.
+time interval.

 That is, the values are consistent if:

 * The start time from the batch selector
   (`TimeIntervalBatchSelectorConfig.batch_interval.start`) is not before the